SpM-lab/SparseIR.jl/README.md

 Documentation and tutorial
 --------------------------
-Check out our [comprehensive tutorial], where we self-contained notebooks for several many-body methods - GF(2), GW, Eliashberg equations, Lichtenstein formula, FLEX, ... - are presented.
+Check out our [comprehensive tutorial], where self-contained notebooks for several many-body methods - GF(2), GW, Eliashberg equations, Lichtenstein formula, FLEX, ... - are presented.